- Graduate Assistant Employment and Services (GAES)

 Paid and Unpaid Leaves of Absence

 Graduate assistants are eligible for paid and unpaid leaves of absence.
-Refer to Appendix: Paid and Unpaid Leaves covering the types and provisions of leaves available.
+Refer to Appendix: Paid and Unpaid Leaves of Absence for Graduate Assistants covering the types and provisions of leaves available.

 Nonreappointment and Termination

 A department may decide not to reappoint a GA on the basis of performance, lack of progress toward degree, budgetary constraints, or lack of need for the position.
 Where external funding is lost, the position may be terminated at the end of the current appointment, but not earlier.